mozilla/pontoon/docs/admin/deployment.rst

 Cache Add-ons
 ~~~~~~~~~~~~~
-Pontoon uses `django-bmemcached`_, which expects the following environment
+Pontoon uses `django-pylibmc`_, which expects the following environment
 variables from the cache add-on:

 ``MEMCACHE_SERVERS``